symfony/symfony1-docs/gentle-introduction/en/02-Exploring-Symfony-s-Code.markdown

 `templates/` | Contains the templates corresponding to the actions of the module.
 A default template, called `indexSuccess.php`, is created during module setup.

 >**NOTE**
->The `config/`, and `lib/` directories are empty for a new module and rarely useful.
+>The `config/`, and `lib/` directories are not created automatically for a new module so you will need to create them manually if required

 #### Web Tree Structure